esumit/ConferenceTrackManagement/README.md

 It calculates that how many morning and afternoon session required.
 Based on the above it calculates the no. of tracks.

-Step-2: Sort All The Talks in Decending Order
+Step-2: Sort All The Talks in Decending Order-
 It sorts all the talks in descending ordered based on the given talks timings.

-Step-3: Schedule In A Track
+Step-3: Schedule In A Track-
 It picks talk one by one and schedule in a track and put into the Morning session or afternoon session without caring the left empty minutes in morning or afternoon session.

-Step-4: Pics All The Talks Which Are Now With The Assoicated Track No It picks all the talks which are now with the associated track no. , its scheduled time and other relevant information.
+Step-4: Pics All The Talks Which Are Now With The Assoicated Track No- It picks all the talks which are now with the associated track no. , its scheduled time and other relevant information.
 It processes that information and output as a solution.

-Step-5: Add Rules To Re-evaluate The Schedule Of Talks Into Tracks TBD  Add rules to re-evaluate the Schedule of Talks into Tracks e.g. If on evaluation its found that on Track-1 have 30 free minutes and on Track-2 have 45 free minutes, and one talk of 60 minutes need to schedule.
+Step-5: Add Rules To Re-evaluate The Schedule Of Talks Into Tracks- TBD  Add rules to re-evaluate the Schedule of Talks into Tracks e.g. If on evaluation its found that on Track-1 have 30 free minutes and on Track-2 have 45 free minutes, and one talk of 60 minutes need to schedule.
 It can shuffle 30 mins talks (if possible) from Track-1 to Track-2 , and accommodate this 60 mins talk to track-1,only varieties of input will provide right sense and this solution will improve.